 Biomechanics

-Biomechanics can often be a catch-all term, but in this context, we are referring to measuring the changes in the positions of your body and the joints.
-Sometimes, this is also referred to as kinematics.
-3D (high-tech cameras and sensors) is the gold standard for running biomechanics and offers the highest accuracy and reliability.
-2D done at a high frame rate can help identify running mechanics but lacks reliability for most measures and should be considered more of a qualitative than a quantitative analysis.
+This can often be a catch-all term, but in this context we are referring to a measurement of the changes in positions of your body and the joints.
+Sometimes this is also referred to as kinematics.
+3D (high-tech cameras and sensors) is the gold standard for any running biomechanics and offers the highest level of accuracy and reliability.
+2D done at a high frame rate can help identify running mechanics, but lacks reliability for most measures and should be thought of as more of a qualitative analysis than a quantitative analysis.

 Examples of biomechanical measurements can include knee flexion or hip rotation throughout the various phases of the running gait cycle.
 Examining this data to see how it compares to normative data or looking for asymmetries can offer valuable information.

-Many biomechanics are measured during the stance phase, but there is also valuable insight from swing phase mechanics.
+Many of the biomechanics are measured during stance phase, but there is valuable insight from swing phase mechanics as well.
 Most people will be familiar with their foot strike position (i.e. heel striking or forefoot), but foot strike is only a small portion of what can be measured.

 RunDNA uses biomechanics to put runners into categories.
-Each category has specific warm-ups, drills, and running cues to optimize your running efficiency.
+Each category has specific warm ups, drills, and running cues that are used to optimize your running efficiency.
 An example category is the overstrider.

 Kinetics

-Kinetics is a term used in research to identify the forces acting on the body.
+Kinetics is a term used in research setting to identify the forces acting on the body.
 Ground reaction forces are measured while the foot is in contact with the ground.
-Many researchers look at forces at initial contact, but looking throughout the complete gait cycle is valuable.
+Many researches look at forces at initial contact, but it is valuable to look throughout the complete gait cycle.
 The gold standard for measurement is a force plate, and often one integrated into a treadmill.
-This is very expensive and only sometimes found outside of research facilities.
+This is very expensive, and not often found outside of research facilities.

 There has been less emphasis on forces in the running research recently.
-Although I would gladly take a force plate treadmill if someone gave me one, the data can lack guidance on what is causing forces, and I still need kinematic data to decide on changing running form.
+Although I would gladly take a force plate treadmill if someone gave me one, I do believe that the data can lack guidance on what is causing forces and still need kinematic data along with it to make a decision on changing running form.

 Temporospatial

 You can use this data to get you started and observe your trends.
-If you change your form, these measures can be a reliable way to see if you are making changes or changing form as you fatigue.
+If you change you form, these measures can be a reliable way to see if you are making changes or if you change form as you fatigue.

 Pressures

-More often, you will see pressure treadmills and 3D mapping of the foot.
-This can be helpful to identify differences in the left and right leg, but similar to forces; it does not give much insight into why.
+More often these days, you will see pressure treadmills and 3D mapping of the foot.
+This can be helpful to identify differences in the left leg and right leg, but similar to forces it does not give much insight into why.

-Often, you will see pressure sensors when deciding on shoes.
-These sensors may help to identify pronation and supination during the running gait cycle, but that is only a tiny piece of the puzzle.
-Many running stores now use the RunDNA Helix 3D to compare running shoes based on your complete lower body mechanics.
+Often you will see pressure sensors when deciding on shoes.
+These sensors may help to identify pronation and supination during the running gait cycle, but that is only a small piece of the puzzle.
+Many running stores are now using the RunDNA Helix 3D to compare running shoes based on your complete lower body mechanics.
 [Find a provider near you]

 Using running gait data

-One of the reasons that few runners get a gait analysis is that they have never really been told what to do afterward.
-A gait analysis may have helped you pick out your shoes.
+I believe that one of the reasons that few runners actually get a gait analysis is because they have never really been told what to do after.
+At best, a gait analysis may have helped you pick out your shoes.
 You may have also gotten insight into why you had a running injury.
-Either way, you probably should have been told more about how to change your run form.
+Either way, you probably were not told much about how to change your run form.

-RunDNA has worked with top professionals and the military to find the formula for faster and healthier running, so I firmly believe every runner should get a gait analysis.
-(Check out our other article on How to Prevent Running Injuries).
-At the end of each session, runners are given detailed instructions based on their personal movement patterns.
+RunDNA has worked with top professionals and the military to find the formula to faster and healthy running, which is why I strongly believe that every runners should get a gait analysis.
+At the end of each session, runners are given detailed instructions based on their personal movement patters.

 A RunDNA gait analysis starts with a Runner Readiness Assessment to identify flexibility and strength deficits.
 Running form is a big part of healthier and faster running, but runners need more.
-Limitations in flexibility or strength may determine what cues or training plans you can use to maximize results.
+Limitations in flexibility or strength may determine what types of cues or training plan you can do to maximize results.

 After the Runner Readiness Assessment, athletes do a gait analysis and are put into a gait category with specific programs.
-Each category’s program includes a gait retraining program with walk/run and graded feedback.
-Adapting to the new form with a gradual approach has produced lasting results.
+Each category’s program consists of a gait retraining program with walk/run and graded feedback.
+Adapting to the new form with a gradual approach has been shown to produce better results that last.

-Finally, all the results and programs are put into the RunDNA app, where you get detailed instructions on exactly what you need to do.
+Finally, all of the results and programs are put into the RunDNA app where you get detailed instructions on exactly what you need to do.
 There are even videos to explain drills and exercises.
-You can sync your wearable to get accurate training load data, showing you how to avoid common mistakes in your run training.
+You can sync you wearable to get accurate training load data, showing you how to avoid common mistakes in your run training.

 How to Get Started

 If you even remotely think you would benefit from a gait analysis, sign up for one today!
-We have over 1,200 providers who have taken our Certified Running Gait Analyst courses waiting to help you.
+We have over 1,200 providers that have taken our Certified Running Gait Analyst and Continuing Education courses waiting to help you.

-A runner should get analyzed at the start of any training program and at least twice a year, even if they are not training.
+I suggest that a runner gets analyzed at the start of any training program and at least twice a year even if they are not training.
 Your form doesn’t have to be perfect, but there is much to be gained by trying to make it the best you can.
-Things happen all the time that can slightly change our form without even knowing it, which can lead to injuries without ever realizing it has changed.
+Things happen all of the time that can slightly change our form without even knowing it, which can lead to injuries without ever realizing it has changed.

-You can also join the RunDNA App and do a self-assessment if no provider exists in your area.
+You can also join the RunDNA App and do a self assessment if there is not a provider in your area.
 Begin with the plan builder that will analyze your movement patterns and assign run training, strength, or flexibility programs personalized for you.

 I hope this brings you success and joy with your running!